yorikvanhavre/FreeCAD-documentation/README.md

 2. [ ] Define how to cope with the command reference.
 This is the main subject of the offline doc, it should be handled with extra importance.
 Also find a way to identify missing command pages, etc...
 3. [x] Link with docbook (will create the "book workflow" + pdf, ebook... automatically).
 Basically need to update [SUMMARY.md](SUMMARY.md) DONE - https://legacy.gitbook.com/book/yorikvanhavre/freecad-documentation
 4. [x] Check how translation systems can handle this: crowdin (preferred), transifex?
 Both support md files, check what would be easier to manage (ideally something automatic?)
 DONE - https://crowdin.com/project/freecad-documentation
 5. [ ] Define a strategy for migration.
-Auto conversion scripts? wiki <-> md is easy (pandoc, etc).
+Auto conversion scripts? wiki <-> md is easy ([pandoc](http://pandoc.org/), other [scripts](https://github.com/Gozala/markdown-wiki) etc).
 Translations is tricky.
 There is also the question of images

 ## Structure proposal